 Whether you employ paid coaches to work in a school, or use volunteer coaches in a sports club, there are some basic guidelines to follow to help you get it right.
-Sports Coach UK provide guidance in this area including an ideal recruitment process.
+UK Coaching provide guidance in this area including an ideal recruitment process.

-Sports Coach UK hold the minimum standards for sports coaches which identify the criteria that employing organisations should verify for their coaches:
+UK Coaching hold the minimum standards for sports coaches which identify the criteria that employing organisations should verify for their coaches:

 - Age & Qualification

 - Commitment to policies and procedures

 There are also further considerations once a coach has been appointed, regarding their coaching activity, which can be addressed in an induction which may cover:

 - facilities, equipment and storage

 - codes of conduct for coaches and participants